-Device safety checklists help keep you and your tenants safe!
-Use these checklists as a guide to ensure that care equipment is safe prior to each use.
+Device safety checklists help keep you and your tenantssafe!
+Use these checklists as a guide to ensure that careequipment is safe prior to each use.

 - Only use these devices if training and education has been provided by your Supervisor.
-Contact your Supervisor (Clinical Lead or LPN) if you require training or have questions. - Please follow the prescribing therapist's instructions for how to use these devices with an individual client. - If you note any issues, contact your Supervisor.
+Contact your Supervisor (Clinical Lead or LPN) if you require training or have questions. - Please follow the prescribing therapist's instructions forhow to use these devices with an individual tenant. - If you note any issues, contact your Supervisor.